RiverFirst is a generational vision for transforming 11 miles of once-industrial Mississippi Riverfront as it flows through the heart of Minneapolis.

 Individual elements of RiverFirst will provide opportunities for recreation, walking, biking, historical interpretation, artistic performance, and civic engagement, connecting them along the city’s centerpiece, the Mississippi River.

-- 2018 – Water Works Mezzanine Phase and Great Northern Greenway River Link ground breakings; Upper Harbor Terminal design development
+- 2018 – Design development – Water Works Mezzanine Phase and Great Northern Greenway River Link; Upper Harbor Terminal concept development; Water Works Phase 1 ground breaking; Hall’s Island completion

-- 2019 – Water Works Mezzanine Phase and Great Northern Greenway River Link grand openings
+- 2019 – Water Works Mezzanine Phase grand opening; Great Northern Greenway River Link construction and grand opening

 - 2021 – Water Works Riverside Phase and Upper Harbor Terminal ground breakings